hamidhabibi1/hh/_pages/teaching.md

 <div style="text-align: center;">
-  <h1><strong>Teaching Pilosophy</strong></h1>
+  <h1><strong>Teaching Philosophy</strong></h1>
 </div>

 ---

 I strongly believe teaching should inspire curiosity and critical thinking, not just transfer knowledge.
-I aim to create a dynamic environment where students actively engage with economic concepts through a blend of lectures, discussions and practical applications.
+I aim to create a dynamic environment where students actively engage with economic concepts through lectures, discussions, and practical applications.
 Grounded in the Teacher-Scholar Model, my teaching integrates research to foster continuous learning and innovation.
 Economics is inherently abstract, so simplifying complex issues is vital for effective teaching.
 I bring passion to the subject by posing relevant questions and incorporating real-world scenarios that resonate with students’ experiences.
 This not only deepens engagement but also improves learning outcomes by helping students connect theory to practice and develop critical analytical skills.

 <p style="margin-top: 20px;">
   <a href="http://hamidhabibi.com/files/Job_Market_Paper.pdf" style="background-color: blue; color: white; padding: 10px 15px; text-decoration: none; border-radius: 5px;">Download Teaching Statement</a>